FengutoFix/FengutoFix/README.md

 A full stack web developer is a person who can develop both client and server software.

-* 🔭  I'm currently working on a coding
-* 🌱  I’m currently learning development
+* 😈  Working together, you must be sincere in your words.
 * 🤔  Ask me how cool I am
 * 😏  People get something easily There's no way to understand, learn by yourself.

 Languages and Tools: